Medicine Overview of Disprin Effervescent tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Disprin Tablet with food.
+Disprin Tablet is to be taken with food.

-Disprin tablet is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of certain chemical messengers that cause fever, pain, swelling, and blood clots.
+Aspirin is a non-steroidal anti-inflammatory drug (NSAID).
+It works by blocking the release of certain chemical messengers that cause fever, pain, and inflammation (redness and swelling).

 - It should be taken with food or milk to avoid getting an upset stomach.

-- Disprin should not be used if you ever had an ulcer in your stomach or small intestine.
+Disprin Tablet should not be used if you ever had an ulcer in your stomach or small intestine.

-- Disprin may increase the risk of stomach bleeding.
+Disprin Tablet may increase the risk of stomach bleeding.
 Inform your doctor if you notice black stools or cough up blood (however small the amount).

-- Disprin should not be used in children aged under 16 years.
+- Disprin Tablet should not be used in children aged under 16 years.